5 Ways to Prepare Your Air Con for Summer

 1. Clean Your Air Filters

-One of the simplest solutions is a regular clean and filter maintenance.
-For example, on a split system just remove the filter, use a soft brush to clear off any dust, rinse it with warm water and let dry.
-Then you place it back in the unit and everything is good to go.
+Cleaning every two or three weeks is the recommended frequency.
+However, if you have pets or are more sensitive to allergens, you may choose to clean the filter more often.
+Luckily, cleaning the air filters is relatively easy.
+For example, on a split system, simply remove the filter, use a soft brush to clear off any dust, rinse it with warm water and let it dry.
+Then you place it back in the unit and everything is good to go!

 2. Look After the Air Ducts

 Duct cleaning has a dual purpose.
-At the very least it removes any dust or debris from inside and helps maintain a cool flow of air.
+At the very least it removes any dust or debris from inside, and helps maintain a cool flow of air – perfect for the hot Australian summer.

 Much like the necessary steps for keeping filters clean, healthy ducts are good for you.
-Asthma sufferers or anyone with a higher sensitivity to allergens will really feel the difference when there is clean, quality fresh air flowing through the home.
+People who suffer from asthma, or anyone with a higher sensitivity to allergens, will really feel the difference when there is clean, quality fresh air flowing through the home.

-Many people forget about their ducts.
-And really, we understand.
-It’s not always a DIY job where you can easily climb, dust off some vents and then reach down with a broom.
-It can require a professional touch and expert cleaning to keep your air clean and the AC unit working at 100 per cent.
+Many people forget about cleaning their ducts.
+And really, we understand – it’s not always a DIY job.
+Duct cleaning typically requires a professional touch from an expert who can keep your air clean and the AC unit working at 100%.
+They’ll make sure your air con is prepared for summer!

 3. Inspect and Clean the Outdoor Unit

-Once the filters have been cleaned, take a look at the outdoor condenser unit.
-Sometimes they are roof mounted, or you’ll find it tucked away along a side wall.
+Once you’ve cleaned the filters, take a look at the outdoor condenser unit.
+Generally they are mounted to the roof, but can also be tucked away along a side wall.

-Dust, rubbish and garden matter can all build up around the condenser and you don’t want this to impact the efficiency of functionality.
-Without proper venting, the temperature could also get too high and may cause some nasty problems.
+Dust, rubbish and garden matter can all build up around the condenser and potentially impact the efficiency of functionality – something you don’t want.
+Without proper venting, the temperature could also get too high and potentially cause some nasty problems.
 We recommend you grab a broom and clean up at least every few months, or after any bad weather!

 Sometimes animals can also make a cosy home in and around the condenser unit.
-And while it may seem cute and homely, sadly it doesn’t always end well.
+And while it may seem cute and homely, sadly it doesn’t always end well – for the animal or your home.
 The last thing you want is a lizard or rat to make a big, smelly mess.

-And while you’re outside, you can also make sure all the electrical setup looks good, and there are no noticeable issues with the power supply or motor.
+While you’re outside, perhaps check that the electrical setup looks good, and there are no noticeable issues with the power supply or motor.

 4. Test the Air Con’s Performance